-Here is a photograph of one of our biggest selling species, in various pot sizes.
-From right to left the plants are in 2L, 3L, 4L, 5L and 10L pots.
+Across is a photograph of one of our biggest selling species, in various pot sizes.
+From left to right the plants are in 2L, 3L, 4L, 5L and 10L pots.

-As you can see, the bushiness of the plant increases with the pot size and although the ones in larger pots are more expensive you don't need as many of them to fill the space (so sometimes plants in big pots work out cheaper than a higher quantity of plants in small pots) and you get the benefit of a fairly bushy immediate effect
+As you can see, the bushiness of the plant increases with the pot size and although the ones in larger pots are more expensive you don't need as many of them to fill the space (so sometimes plants in big pots work out cheaper than a higher quantity of plants in small pots), plus you also have the benefit of a fairly bushy immediate effect

 Pot sizes vary a great deal and some species have to be grown in pots that are particularly deep or particularly wide so measurements aren't standard, but we've shown below the dimensions of the pots we use most frequently

-All plant dimensions are measured from the top of the pot or root ball ie 40/60cm plants will be between 40 and 60cms above ground when planted.
+All plant dimensions are measured from the top of the pot or root ball ie 40/60cm plants will be between 40cm and 60cm above ground when planted.

-Pot grown plants are more expensive than cell grown/P9's, bare roots or root balls (for the equivalent height) but it's worth bearing in mind that even the smaller 2 litre pots are a min of 2 years old (sometimes 4 years old, depending on growth rate), and they have been re-potted up to 3 times, trimmed up to 5 times, fed regularly and watered daily - and all for less than a glossy magazine or a fancy coffee!
+Pot grown plants are more expensive than cell grown, P9s, bare roots or root balls (for the equivalent height) but it's worth bearing in mind that even the smaller 2 litre pots are a minimum of 2 years old (sometimes 4 years old, depending on growth rate), and they have been re-potted up to 3 times, trimmed up to 5 times, fed regularly and watered daily - and all for less than a glossy magazine or a fancy coffee!